Home to Lorde, mountainous views, Lord of the Rings and the other country that is “down under.” Hint: it’s not Australia!

 11. The many towns and cities scattered across New Zealand are incredibly different

-You might land in New Zealand’s biggest city, Auckland, bustling with office workers and international connections.
+You might land in New Zealand’s biggest city, Auckland on the North Island, bustling with office workers and international connections.

 But later on in your trip, you might make your way down south to Wanaka, a busy (but not always depending on the season) tourist town.

 These places couldn’t be more different, and as you stop at even smaller towns you’ll notice that they’re so different.